-And this guest post alone brings a lot of traffic on the Hubspot blog.
+And this guest post alone brings a lot of traffic to the Hubspot blog.

-Lastly, the number of links on this post are high too.
+Lastly, the number of links on this post is high too.

 This is the kind of cornerstone content you should contribute to blogs when guest blogging.
 A result like this is not easy at all but when achieved, it could help you improve your website ranking drastically.

 To publish these types of value-centric guest posts, follow the five steps given below:

 Step 1.
 Identify blogs in your industry that accept guest posts